Skip to main content

 Installing your smoke alarm

-If it's difficult for you to fit an alarm, ask a family member or friend to help you, or this is something we can do during a home safety visit.
+If it's difficult for you to fit an alarm, ask a family member or friend to help you.

 Fitting a smoke alarm only takes a few minutes - follow the manufacturer's instructions.